tpaau-17DB/gimp-carbon/README.md

 ```

 # Credit
-Huge thanks to [NickIsOnYT](https://github.com/NickIsOnYT/gimp-amoled) for creating the base of this theme.
+Huge thanks to [NickIsOnYT](https://github.com/NickIsOnYT/gimp-amoled) for creating the base for this theme.